InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

    * see the section: "What does the gdprApplies value mean?"
    */
   gdprApplies: Boolean | undefined,

+    /**
+   * true - CPL Applies
+   * false - CPL Does not apply
+   * undefined - unknown whether CPL Applies
+   * see the section: "What does the gdprApplies value mean?"
+   */
+  cplApplies: Boolean | undefined,

   /*
    * see addEventListener command